soulspace-org/overarch/doc/design.md

    * simple syntax
    * richer semantics than JSON
      * keywords, sets, tagged values
-   * no parsers needed, read directly into data structures (at least for clojure)
+   * no parsers needed, read directly into data structures (at least for clojure and its host languages)
    * good tooling support with type completion
      * VS Code + Calva
      * IntelliJ + Cursive